-Behaviour in relation to fire - the product has a reaction to fire classification of A2-s1,d0 in accordance with BS EN 13501-1 : 2007.
-The use of the product over timber supports is restricted in some cases (see section 7).
+Behaviour in relation to fire - constructions incorporating the product can achieve a reaction to fire classification of A1 or A2, s1-d0 and may be restricted in some cases (see section 7).

 Weathertightness - the product, when installed, is not weathertight, and in sheathed framework applications must be used in conjunction with a suitable breather membrane (see section 8).